Guide summary

 Expert take: This is the practical mid-range pick.
 It wins when the reader wants ANC for less and accepts less polish.

-Why it makes the list: Strong ANC and battery life for its value tier, with app controls and broad mainstream access context.
+Why it makes the list: Strong ANC and battery life for what it costs, with app controls and broad mainstream access context.

-Who should buy it: Buy this if the best mid-range value label matches your real use case and the current offer still fits the right value tier.
+Who should buy it: Buy this if the best mid-range value label matches your real use case and the trade-offs match your routine.
 This page should not push the product just because it is famous; it should push it when the scenario fit is strong.

 Who should skip it: Skip it if Build, microphone, and sound refinement trail Sony/Bose.